Karen McCluskey: Season 7

-Karen alerts the women of Paul Young's return in the first episode "Remember Paul?".
-In the fourth episode, Karen is concerned when Paul asks her to sell him her house because she might die soon.
-Later Karen tells Paul's wife Beth about Martha Huber and how everybody believed Paul had killed her.
-Roy returns in "A Humiliating Business" where it is revealed that he and Karen have now married, making him her second husband.
-She is knocked down in a riot, and is helped up by Lynette.
-She then lets Porter and Preston live at her house when Lynette tells them to find a place of their own, however their time is short lived as Karen kicks them out after they have a house party.
+Karen alerts the women of Paul Young's return in the first episode "Remember Paul?", and she later tells Paul's wife Beth about Martha Huber and that everybody believed Paul had killed her.
+Roy returns in "A Humiliating Business" where it is revealed that he and Karen have now married.
+She later then lets Porter and Preston live at her house when Lynette tells them to find a place of their own, however their time is short lived as Karen kicks them out after they have a house party.

-In "The Lies Ill-Concealed" Karen is visited by Felicia Tilman and is shocked to learn that she has moved next door.
-Felicia talks about the night she fled from Wisteria Lane and Karen recalls that she saw her and decided to keep the fact that Paul did not actually murder Felicia to herself.
-Later, Karen visits Felicia, and is surprised to learn that Beth was Felicia's daughter.
-She agrees to help Felicia keep an eye on Paul.
+After her prison release Felicia Tilman moves next door to Karen, and they talk and reveal that Karen witnessed Felicia faking her death and kept her secret.

 Season 8

-Karen and Roy have an argument, and she kicks him out of the house, so Roy stays with the Solises.
-Soon, both of them realize that they miss each other, but Gabrielle wants to keep Roy in her house because he can control Juanita and Celia.
-Meanwhile, Karen is diagnosed with terminal lung cancer and decides not to tell Roy because he has lost a wife before.
-He eventually finds out and chides her for thinking he wouldn't be strong enough to handle this again, and they reunite.
-In the series finale, Karen is preparing to head to a hospice, but the women of the Lane insist on taking care of her themselves, making Karen realize how much they care for her.
-When she overhears Gabrielle and Carlos talking about Carlos killing Gabby's abusive stepfather, Karen decides to pay her friends back.
-She goes on the stand at Bree's murder trial and confesses to killing Alejandro herself, using details she overheard from Gaby and Carlos to convince the jury.
-While doubtful of Karen's story, the district attorney realizes the damage is done.
-The case is thrown out, and no charges are pressed against Karen due to her age and illness.
+Karen is once again diagnosed with terminal lung cancer.
+In the series finale, Karen is preparing to head to a hospice, but the women of the Lane insist on taking care of her themselves.
+After she overhears Gabrielle and Carlos talking about Carlos killing Gabby's stepfather, Karen goes on the stand at Bree's murder trial and falsely confesses to killing Alejandro herself, using details she had overheard to convince the jury.
+While doubtful of Karen's story, the district attorney throws the case out, and no charges are pressed against Karen due to her age and illness.

 Karen dies at home, listening to the song "Wonderful!
 Wonderful!" sung by Johnny Mathis.
 Then her spirit is seen joining those who have died over the years on Wisteria Lane.
 She is seen in the final scene of the show reunited with her son.